TheNMD/ai-project3/README.md

 ### Dataset
-To generate the images, go to Drive and run the
+To generate the images, go to Drive and run WeatherDataset/GenerateImage.ipynb